 Current literature on conservation programs that documents what is known and not known about the environmental benefits of conservation practices and programs for cropland, fish and wildlife, wetlands, and grazing lands.
 The National Agricultural Library maintains dynamic bibliographies cataloging studies from 2003 to the present.

-- Cropland: Assessment of the Effects of Conservation Practices on Cultivated Cropland in the Souris-Red-Rainy Basin, August 2014
+- Cropland: Effects of Conservation Practice Adoption on Cultivated Cropland Acres in Western Lake Erie Basin, 2003-06 and 2012, April 2016